VineethReddy02/GSoC-Kubectl-Plugin-for-Postgres-Operator-tracker/weekly/week3.md

 ### Summary of work done:

 - ```kubectl pg check``` cmd has been completed.
-- ```Understood internals of postgres operator generater codebase.
+- ```Understood internals``` of postgres operator generated codebase for upcoming weeks work on postgressql objects.

 ### What can be improved: